A free event occurring as the longest day becomes the

 inclusion in all aspects of our organization and are currently addressing DEI gaps in our Board of Directors.
 We have a passionate, enthusiastic Board with several Directors having served for more than a decade.
 The Board currently has gender parity and we are actively working towards further broadening our Board membership by recruiting more members from diverse backgrounds.

-We believe in the fundamental safety and integrity of all
+everyone involved.
+We believe in the fundamental safety and integrity of all employees in an

 Radix is committed to accommodating and supporting the needs of our collaborators, to the best of our abilities.
 This includes flexible work hours; remote work or working from home; ample time for breaks and meals; providing snacks and meals; funding child care expenses for artist parents; reimbursement for travel expenses; prompt payment of fees and expenses; paying artists at or above CAEA & ACTA rates; paying staff at or above a living wage.